NeuroSkyWuxi/StreamSDKforOSX/README.md

 previously-recorded data stream files).

-If this is your first time using the “Stream SDK for OSX”, please start by reading the "StreamSDKForMac” PDF.
+If this is your first time using the “Stream SDK for OSX”, please start by reading the "StreamSDKForMac" PDF.
 It will tell you everything you need to know to get started.

 Happy coding!